The Difficulty of the Everest Base Camp Trek

-There are nineteen small and big freshwater lakes in the valley that reflect the lofty mountains in their heart.
-Gokyo valley is a five days trek from Lukla Airport that takes you through the forested hills of Sagarmatha National Park to the moraines of Ngozumpa Glacier.
+Nineteen small and big freshwater lakes in the valley reflect the lofty mountains in their heart.
+Gokyo Valley is a five-day trek from Lukla Airport that takes you through the forested hills of Sagarmatha National Park to the moraines of Ngozumpa Glacier.
 The ultimate destination of this trek is the Gokyo peak, from where you can enjoy the most scintillating view of Everest, Cho Oyu, and other peaks.
-Besides, the turquoise lakes in the valley, the ethnic settlements untouched with modernity including the beautiful village of Gokyo, the ancient Buddhist Gompas (monasteries), and an extreme view of huge ice ridge locate between Cho Oyu and Gyachung are other attractions of this trek.
+Besides, the turquoise lakes in the valley, the ethnic settlements untouched with modernity including the beautiful village of Gokyo, the ancient Buddhist Gompas (monasteries), and an extreme view of the huge ice ridge located between Cho Oyu and Gyachung are other attractions of this trek.

 3)Everest Three Pass Trek

-Everest Three Pass Trek is a challenging but rewarding trek in the Everest region.
-This trek traverses through the three high passes -Renjo La Pass (5370 m), Cho La Pass (5420 m), and Kongma La pass (5545 m), each over 5000 m.
+The Everest Three Pass Trek is challenging but rewarding in the Everest region.
+This trek traverses through the three high passes -Renjo La Pass (5370 m), Cho La Pass (5420 m), and Kongma La Pass (5545 m), each over 5000 m.
 Also, you will climb some small peaks – Gokyo RI (5483 m), Kalapatthar (5545 m), and Chukung (5540 m).
-This trek is more strenuous than the classical Everest Base Camp Trek and suitable for experienced trekkers who want to explore the extreme wilderness of the Himalayan high passes.
+This trek is more strenuous than the classical Everest Base Camp Trek and is suitable for experienced trekkers who want to explore the extreme wilderness of the Himalayan high passes.